sirlestr/EventHarbor/README.md

 # EventHarbour

+> [!IMPORTANT]
-**This application is created and based on one person's request and targets their specific requirements. **
+> This application is created and based on one person's request and targets their specific requirements.

 There is two main goal in this project.